 For beginners it is better to have a softer bag that is covered with leather or vinyl, while harder and heavier bags can be a better option for more advanced boxers.
 Texture-covered bags are usually just a cheaper alternative and don't bring much value to the build of the bag nor the training of the boxer using it.

 Executing your punches without proper technique exposes you to a lot of potential injuries.

 From making a proper fist, to correct rotation of the hand upon delivery of a punch, to concentrating the power on the first two knuckles (index and middle finger), having proper boxing technique is crucial, not only for the effectiveness of your attacks but for staying away from injury.

 In the sections above, we covered the most important tactics for boxing hand care--the techniques and tricks for protecting your most important asset in boxing: your hands.
 Here are other ways to protect and care for your hands:

-- Boxing Hand Grenades (small rubbery things you squeeze onto, to make your fists more tight and better formed)
+Boxing Hand Grenades (small rubbery things you squeeze onto, to make your fists tighter and better formed)

 If taking care of your hands as described above doesn't help enough, you systemically feel pain after working out, your hands feel sore in the days following a workout, etc., reduce the intensity of your striking and allow your hands to harden a bit more gradually.
 A boxing beginner with proper technique would have 80% of the power they can develop, but not more than 20-30% of the hand strength and resistance to handling the shock of landing those punches.
 "With great power comes great responsibility" is usually used in a bit different context, but it applies here, too.